 Measles is very contagious.
 It is spread through coughing and sneezing.
 If a person breathes the air in a room up to 2 hours after a person with measles spent time there, they can contract measles.
 An infected person is contagious up to 4 days before their rash appears and for 4 days following the start of their rash.

 The U.S. reported fewer than 100 cases of measles each year between 2000 and 2010 due to international travel.
-However, large outbreaks occurred in 2014 and 2019 involving community spread.
-These outbreaks occurred in communities where children did not receiving the MMR vaccine to prevent spread.
+However, large outbreaks occurred in 2014, 2019, and 2025 involving community spread.
+These outbreaks occurred in communities where children did not receive the MMR vaccine to prevent spread, or only received one vaccine dose.
 At least 95% of the community must be vaccinated to prevent spread.

 Check vaccination rates at your school using the CDPHE Immunization Data.